jruynno/aws-hybrid-bgpvpn-advanced-setup/README.md

 * `True Dynamic Routing and High Availability`: Using four IPSec tunnels between customer routers and each of the four AWS side endpoints

 This achievement marks a significant milestone in your understanding and capability to manage hybrid cloud environments.

+Credits:

+*This project is based on the Solutions Architect Professional course by Adrian Cantrill.
+Their comprehensive guides and learning resources have been instrumental in the development of this application.*